matsola/biofertilizer-report/casestudy.md

 | Molybdenum (g/ha) | High | High | High |
 | Selenium (g/ha) | Pretty Low | Low | Low |

-#### Comments on Soil tests
+#### Analysis of Soil test results

 The soil tests do not indicate that the biofertilizer has affected the soil in this case study.
 The experiment and control beds are scored very similarly across all tomato producers.

 #### Result: Leaf analysis

-Due to miscommunication, _Timmervikens skafferi_ and _Branseröds gård_ used the same test, while _Vävra Köksträdgård_ used a different one.
+Due to miscommunication, _Timmervikens skafferi_ and _Branseröds gård_ used the same test performed by one laboratory, while _Vävra Köksträdgård_ used a different one.

 Despite these differences, the results were still similar enough to be considered relevant for this case study.